migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

       backupSpec: {}
     ```
     - **NAB controller reconciles on this NAB CR:** The NonAdminBackup controller continuously reconciles the NonAdminBackup object's desired state with the actual state in the cluster.
     - **NAB controller validates the NAB CR and then creates a corresponding Velero Backup CR:** When the NonAdminBackup controller detects a new or modified NonAdminBackup object, it creates or updates a corresponding Velero Backup object within the OADP Namespace using the information provided in the `backupSpec` field of the NonAdminBackup object.
-The resulting Backup object is named as `nab-<namespace>-<hash>`, where the `<namespace>` is the NonAdminBackup namespace and the `<hash>` is computed from the original NonAdminBackup name.
+The resulting Backup object is named as `<namespace>-<name>-<hash>`, where the `<namespace>` is the NonAdminBackup namespace, `<name>` is the NonAdminBackup name and the `<hash>` is the generated UUID (version 4).
+If the resulting Backup object name is too long the name is adapted to 63 characters limit strpping first characters from name and then from namespace.
 The resulting Backup object is labeled and annotated with the following additional metadata:

     ```yaml
     metadata:
       annotations:
         openshift.io/oadp-nab-origin-name: <NonAdminBackup name>
         openshift.io/oadp-nab-origin-namespace: <NonAdminBackup Namespace>
-        openshift.io/oadp-nab-origin-uuid: <NonAdminBackup UUID>
       labels:
         app.kubernetes.io/managed-by: <OADP NonAdminController id>
         openshift.io/oadp: 'True'
+        openshift.io/oadp-nab-origin-nameuuid: <NonAdminBackup's NameUUID from Status>
     ```
     - **Velero runs Backup**: Velero executes the backup operation based on the configuration specified in the Velero Backup object.
 Velero updates the status of the Velero Backup object to reflect the outcome of the backup process.
     - **Reconcile loop updates NonAdminBackup object Status**: Upon detecting changes in the status of the Velero Backup object, the NonAdminBackup controller's reconciliation loop updates the Status field of the corresponding NonAdminBackup object with the updated status from the Velero Backup object.